Norman R. Hamilton

-Norman Rond Hamilton (November 13, 1877 – March 26, 1964) was a U.S. Representative from Virginia.
+Norman Rond Hamilton (November 13, 1877 – March 26, 1964) was an American businessman and politician who served one term as a U.S. Representative from Virginia from 1937 to 1939.

 Early and family life

 Born in Portsmouth, Virginia, Hamilton attended the public and high schools.

 Career

 Hamilton began his publishing career as a newspaper reporter in Norfolk (1895–1914).

 He became publisher of the Portsmouth (Virginia) Star from 1917 until it merged with the Norfolk Ledger in 1955.